aneeshd16/AnyBlog-forked-by-Aneesh/README.markdown

 5. Edit `cloud/app.js` and specify your `userDisplayName`, `shareAddress` and `disqus_shortname`.

+6. Delete the `images` folder.

-6. Type `parse deploy`.
+7. Type `parse deploy`.
 This deploys your app to Parse.

-7. Go to yoursubdomain.parseapp.com and view your copy of Anyblog forked by Aneesh!
+8. Go to yoursubdomain.parseapp.com and view your copy of Anyblog forked by Aneesh!